crowd4u/hcomp24-wip-tamura/README.md

 # hcomp24-wip-tamura
-The supplemental materials of "***Simulation-based Exploration for Aggregation Algorithms in Human+AI Crowd: What factors should we consider for better results***" in the [HCOMP2024](https://www.humancomputation.com/) Works-in-Progress and Demonstrations track.
+The supplemental materials of "***Simulation-based Exploration for Aggregation Algorithms in Human+AI Crowd: What factors should we consider for better results?***" in the [HCOMP2024](https://www.humancomputation.com/) Works-in-Progress and Demonstrations track.

 ## Overview